panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 `[a, b] = [b, a]` is a destructuring assignment.
 On the right side, an array is created `[b, a]`, that is `[2, 1]`.
 The first item of this array `2` is assigned to `a`, and the second item `1` is assigned to `b`.

-As seen in the example, swapping variables using destructuring assignment is short and expressive.
+Although you still create a temporary array, swapping variables using destructuring assignment is more concise.

-What's more interesting that is swapping more than 2 variables at the same time.
+This is not the limit.
+You can swap more than 2 variables at the same time.
 Let's try that:

 ```javascript{5}
 let zero = 2;